 After days of theme park fun in Orlando, we wanted something completely different.
 A paradise island to unwind, kick back, chill out and admire the view.
-Captiva was a five hour drive from Orlando and worth every minute.
+South Seas Island Resort, Captiva was a five hour drive from Orlando and worth every minute.

-At the tip of Captiva lies the South Seas Island Resort.
-The resort is spread over a large area with over 2 miles of beach and 330 acres of wildlife reserves.
-South Seas has a variety of accommodation from hotel rooms to private homes to condominium and villa rentals.
+The South Seas Island Resort is spread over a large area with over 2 miles of beach and 330 acres of wildlife reserves.
+South Seas has a variety of accommodation from hotel rooms to private homes, condominiums and villa rentals.
 Many people arrive by yacht to enjoy all the facilities of the resort as it has both a marina and yacht harbour.
-Popular with Floridians as a weekend getaway, the resort has an exclusive feel, surrounded by wildlife and beaches and a focus on nature.
+Popular with Floridians as a weekend getaway, the South Seas Island Resort has an exclusive feel, surrounded by wildlife and beaches and a focus on nature.
 If you don’t want to use your car here, or arrive on your yacht and so don’t have a car, its no problem, you can stroll, rent a golf cart or catch the resort trolley bus.

 We stayed in a family hotel room at North Pointe end of the resort, overlooking Pine Island Sound and the South Seas Marina.
 This was the view from our hotel room – wow factor alert, I could have sat on the balcony and watched the boats go by all day.